 The Umpqua Valley Audubon Society was incorporated as an Oregon non-profit on March 19, 1977.
 We received our 501(c)(3) Internal Revenue exemption by determination letter issued in July, 1981.
 We most recently revised our by-laws on September 14, 2011.

 Board Meetings are generally on the 3rd Wednesday of the month—skipping December, June & July.
 Meetings begin at 5 pm and are generally held at the annex across Ballf from Mark Hamm’s office, 1313 W. Harvard, Roseburg.
 We occasionally meet at other locations or times.
-For more details, to confirm the next meeting date, time, or location. or to get something on the agenda, contact any of the board members.
+For more details, to confirm the next meeting date, time, or location, or to get something on the agenda, contact any of the board members.

-Board Member/Past President—Mark Hamm
+Board Member/President Emeritus—Mark Hamm

 Board Member/Birder’s Night-Field Trip Coordinator —Stacy Burleigh